milonAAA/agency-voice-interface/README.md

 6. Install portaudio: `brew install portaudio`
 7. Install dependencies: `uv sync`
 8. Run the assistant: `uv run main`

+## Configuration

+The project uses environment variables and a `personalization.json` file for configuration.
+Ensure that you have set up the following:

+- `OPENAI_API_KEY`: Your OpenAI API key
+- `PERSONALIZATION_FILE`: Path to your personalization JSON file
+- `SCRATCH_PAD_DIR`: Directory for temporary file storage

 ## Usage